How Project Transparency Can Boost Your Team’s Success

 Kissflow Projects is more than a project management tool.
 It’s a complete digital workspace, designed to help your organization see better results with intuitive features and world-class customer support.
 Kissflow Projects easy to use kanban boards give your team the big-picture view such as

 - In Progress

 - On Hold

 status divisions for each project step keep the visual field uncluttered and your team more aware of the true progress of each task.
 It’s easy to generate helpful, customized reports in Kissflow Projects or to run the pre-programmed reports that come ready to use.
 With user permission settings, managers can keep confidential information protected while giving each team member access to the data they need.

 Collaboration is made simple and seamless with file sharing and storage, alerts and notifications, and a real-time activity stream where task progress is updated and challenges can be discussed.
-To experience how project management software can help you build a more transparent, more productive team, start using Kissflow Projects for free.
+To experience how project management software can help you build a more transparent, more productive team, start using Kissflow Projects.